nbomasi/Installations-for-Beginners/DEVOPS-PREREQUISITE-INSTALLATIONS.md

 2. Git

-3. Virtual box or Vmware
+3. Virtual box

-4. Ubuntu on Virtual box (Windows user and intel chip macOS)
+4. Ubuntu on Virtual box (Windows)

-5. Installaion of Ubuntu on Vmware (M1 chip maOS)
+5. Ubuntu on Virtual box (intel chip macOS)

 ## Accounts to be created